 Explore advanced applications of SUMIF and SUMIFS in Google Sheets, including exact text matches, wildcard characters, date-based criteria, and logical operators.
 Master these techniques for precise and efficient data analysis.

 Using SUMIF with exact text match criteria allows you to sum values based on cells that exactly match a specified text.
-For example, we would like to find out sales of game consoles in August.
+For example, we would like to find out the sales of game consoles in August.
 Let's use the formula:

 =SUMIF(B3:B12, "Game Console", E3:E12)